 The instructor decides he wants to learn again.
 This is just not done 100 %, but with a distribution on willingness to learn and self-protection against a possible new dumping.

-The slower the learning process goes compared to before, the more frustrated the instructor becomes.
-The instructor knows very well that it is his or her own ego self-protection and built-up illusions about one's own ability that place greater and greater limitations in the learning process.
-An old proverb says "You can drag a donkey to the trough, but you can't force it to drink".
-The higher the degree of the instructor, the more disastrous this "teaching method".
+The slower the learning process is compared to before, the more frustrated the instructor becomes.
+The instructor knows that it is his or her own ego self-protection and built-up illusions about one's own ability that place greater and greater limitations on the learning process.
+An old saying goes, "You can drag a donkey to the trough, but you can't make it drink."
+The higher the instructor is, the more disastrous this "learning method" is.

-When the Instructor at some point crosses the line, where ego protection turns into ego assertiveness during teaching, the phase shifts to the instructor only wanting to learn in his own way, demands and conditions, which most often directly depend on the instructor's current emotional state.
+When the Instructor at some point crosses the line where ego protection turns into ego assertiveness during teaching, the phase changes to one where the Instructor will only learn in his own way, demands and conditions, which often directly depend on the Instructor's current emotional state.
 Then a learning process becomes impossible, and the student has reached his "ceiling", but most often denies this himself.

-This can cause the instructor to try to eliminate the conditions that confirm the truth about one's ability, illusion and self-denial and thus actual conditions.
-Most often, the director begins to experiment and develop himself in the system, attach key persons for his own external "success" and protection closer to him, and a detachment is underway.
+This can lead to the instructor trying to eliminate the conditions that confirm the truth about one's own ability, illusion and self-denial and thus actual conditions.
+Most often, the instructor begins to experiment and develop within the system, to attach key people for one's own external "success" and protection closer to oneself, and a detachment is underway.

 Many establishment of new systems have been done in this way, and therefore Minouchi Sensei drew attention to this, - and became very unpopular in many circles for this statement, although his intention was to preserve the original requirements and level of Budo and Bujutsu.

-Minouchi Sensei was not of the opinion that there was only room for the few, but only that the right "Product label" should be applied.
-So illusions and systems that had actually arisen on the basis of an ego self-defense system should not market a level and insight that it could not hold.
+Minouchi Sensei was not of the opinion that there was only room for the few, but only that the right "Product Label" should be applied.
+So that illusions and systems that had actually arisen on the basis of an ego self-defense system should not market a level and insight that it could not maintain.

-Today, it is not unusual for instructors from groups 1-3.dan and 4-6.dan to establish their own systems, if the "market base and disciples" exist.
-After the First World War, it has been normal practice that the establishment of officially recognized systems could only take place at 7-8 dan.
-And before this time, by the old Budo and Bujutsu degrees; Menkyo Kaiden (Initiated master of all the martial arts).
+Today it is not unusual for instructors from the groups 1-3.dan and 4-6.dan to establish their own systems, if the "market base and the disciples" exist.
+After the First World War, it has been normal practice that the establishment of officially recognized systems could only happen at 7-8.dan.
+And before this time, at the old Budo and Bujutsu degrees; Menkyo Kaiden (Initiated master of all the martial arts).

-There is a big difference between marketing a 7-8th dan's or Menkyo Kaiden level, when the insight and skills are significantly lower.
-It is equivalent to marketing that anyone can pass a university's doctorate without it being necessary to take an exam and meet the set requirements for competences and insight.
-It then only becomes a question of setting the requirements low enough so that the interest in the "market base and the disciples" can continue and possibly be expanded.
+There is a big difference between marketing a 7-8th dan or Menkyo Kaiden level when the insight and skills are significantly lower.
+It is equivalent to marketing that anyone can pass a university doctorate without having to take the exam and meet the set requirements for skills and insight.
+It then becomes only a question of setting the requirements low enough so that the interest in the "market base and disciples" can continue and possibly be expanded.

 Article 7 of 8